 "The primary reasons I see seniors purchasing policies include still having debt after retirement, still earning outside income and needing to account for its replacement, their family not being self-sufficient without them, and to benefit their estate,” Page says.

-Consider that, even if you have substantial savings, an illness or medical expenses can deplete your financial reserves, leaving little behind for your family after you die.
+Consider that, even with substantial savings, an illness or medical expenses can deplete your financial reserves, leaving little behind for your family after you die.

 "Life insurance for seniors can cover funeral, burial, and final expenses as well as pay for medical and credit card debt," explains Randy VanderVaate, president/owner of Funeral Funds of America.